 - Assumes that mutagenicity in vitro correlates with carcinogenicity in vivo

 Nitrosamines: Gastric adenocarcinoma

 Chromium and nickel: Lung carcinoma

 - Squamous cell carcinoma of the skin and lung

 - Bladder cancer

 Cell death within regenerating tissue is constant while new cells are being formed.
-During this exchange process, malformation caused by genome mutation can occur.
-A sustained stimulus inducing cell division means that tissue develops first hyperplasia, then metaplasia.
-The effect is cells that multiply and change.
+During this regeneration process, tumorigenesis can cause DNA replication errors leading to genetic mutations, potentially resulting in hyperplasia and then metaplasia.
+The effect is that cells may multiply uncontrollably.

 - Mild dysplasia: Disordered tissue formation only observed in basal layer

 - Moderate dysplasia: Disordered tissue formation reaches epithelial layer